HeWeMel/nographs/docs/source/traversals.rst

 If such an event occurs, **no vertex has been entered, and** it is therefor
 **not allowed to signal to the traversal to skip the entered (!) vertex**.
-If you do this anyway, the traversal will not catch the *StopIteration* you throw, and a *RuntimeError* will be raised (according to `PEP 497 <//peps.python.org/pep-0479>`_).
+If you do this anyway, the traversal intentionally won’t catch the *StopIteration* you throw, and a *RuntimeError* will be raised (according to `PEP 497 <//peps.python.org/pep-0479>`_).